 CAUTION: Do not plug a phone jack connector into an RJ-45 port.
 This will damage the switch.
 Use only twisted-pair cables with RJ-45 connectors that conform to FCC standards.

 Connecting to PCs, Servers, Hubs and Switches

-Step 1: Attach one end of a Ethernet Cable to the device's RJ-45 connector.
+Step 1: Attach one end of a twisted-pair cable segment to the device's RJ-45 connector.

 Making Twisted-Pair Connections